 Ma nagerial Personnel Maximum Remuneration on net profit i.
 Overall limit to all the managerial persons 11% ii.
-All directors, when the company is having managing director, whole time director or manager.
-1% iii.
-All directors, when the company is not having a managing director, whole time director or manager 3% iv.
-Manager 5% v.
-When there is one managing director or whole-time director 5% vi.
-When there are more than one managing director or whole-time directors 10%
+All directors, when the company is having managing 1% director, whole time director or manager. iii.
+All directors, when the company is not having a 3% managing director, whole time director or manager iv.
+Manager 5% vi.
+When there are more than one managing director or whole-time directors 10% vi.
+When there are more than one managing director or 10% director the first there is one manufing uncertain of whole time a to w When there is one managing director or whole-time 5%